AO554/AO554/README.md

 # Alright, what do you do?

-Right now the two Repos you'll find somewhat useful are
+Right now the Repos you'll find somewhat useful are

 -[ConvertQEMUDisk](https://github.com/AO554/ConvertQEMUDisk)